-Genetic susceptibility of lung disease produced by environmental and occupational agents.
+Adverse health effects of hookah smoke and e-cigarettes; genetic susceptibility of lung disease produced by environmental and occupational agents.

-Assistant Professor (Research).
+Professor (Research).
 Postdoc 1994-1999 (cytokine control of effector and tolerogenic/regulatory immune responses in the lungs), DNAX Research Institute, Palo Alto, U CA-San Francisco; Ph.D.
 1994 (immunology), Cornell.
 D.V.M.
 1982 (veterinary physiology/veterinary immunology), Zurich.
 Acquired and innate immune responses and their effects on structure and function of airways and the pulmonary artery.

 Hayes, Richard B., D.D.S., Ph.D.

 Professor, Department of Environmental Medicine, Associate Director, Perlmutter Cancer Center.
 Ph.D.
 1978 (Epidemiology) and M.P.H.
 1974 (Public Health), John Hopkins University; D.D.S 1971 (Dentistry) Columbia University; B.S.
 1967 (Biology) Manhatten College.

 Cancer Epidemiology; Environmental and genetic determinants of prostate and colorectal cancer.

 Professor; Deputy Director, Department of Environmental Medicine.
 Ph.D.
 1994 (immunology), M.S.
 1990 (microbiology and immunology), M.D.
 1984 (medicine), Fourth Military Medical (China).